18F/api-standards/README.md

 These standards assuming the APIs will be generally "Restful".
 However, recommendations are also provided for SOAP web services.
 ) to understand the developer experience in using your API.

+### Add Your API To The GSA API Directory
+A directory of GSA public APIs is available at [open.gsa.gov/developer](open.gsa.gov/developer/).
+You can add your API to this directory by posting an issue or pull request in the [GitHub repository](https://github.com/GSA/open.gsa.gov).

 ### Provide Documentation
-The developer's first exposure to your API will likely be the documentation that you provide.
+The developer's entry point to your API will likely be the documentation that you provide.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your API.

 At a minimum, API documentation should provide:
 * An overview of the contents of the API and the data sources.